 For example, LLCs are often organized by non-lawyers as “member-managed” instead of “manager-managed” companies.
 Member-management might give each LLC member the legal right to exercise “substantial control” over the LLC even if that is not the intention.
 This is the kind of legal issue that could cause an unwitting individual to qualify as a Beneficial Owner (and as a result, be subject to the CTA’s reporting requirements).

-6. It can get REALLY complicated: As the complexity of a given ownership structure increases, so will beneficial owner identification and consequent FinCEN reporting.
+It may be that an individual who is not officially included in the company’s records has historically exerted sufficient control to be deemed a Beneficial Owner.
+This type of situation should be addressed within the company records appropriately. - It can get REALLY complicated: As the complexity of a given ownership structure increases, so will beneficial owner identification and consequent FinCEN reporting.
 Although many will view compliance costs as non-value added to the business of the entity, it will be necessary to engage with competent legal counsel to ensure proper FinCEN reporting is done.

 Choreo advisors routinely assist clients who own complicated investments and sophisticated entity planning structures.
 While Choreo does not advise clients on CTA compliance, Choreo advisors can and often do help clients locate the right professional counsel.